 2. They provide a lot of positive feedback and support and encourage you to think of yourself more in terms of your inside than your outside.

 3. The underlying problems in your life that have led to weight gain may be more thoroughly addressed, which could increase your chances of long-term success.

-1. While a faith-based approach may be one of the most effective ways to lose weight, money-making and faith do not often mix well, so beware of someone who is using religion rather than a sincere desire to help you, just to get your hard-earned cash.
+1. Even if a faith-based approach is an effective way to lose weight, money-making and religion do not often mix well, so beware of someone who is using religion rather than a sincere desire to help you, just to get your hard-earned cash.

 2. Programs that rely on a faith-based approach may have some confusing doctrinal issues that don't match your belief system and therefore could derail your weight loss attempts as well as your faith!

 Are Supplement-based diets such as Acai Berry and Green Coffee Extract the best diet plan?

 2. Aside from taking the supplement, there is usually a dietary component to these diets, so you may learn to eat better.

 1. They require a continual expense--buying the supplement.

 2. You do not know what is really in the supplement you are buying, since they are not regulated.